-Loading patterns are used when information takes an extended amount of time to process and appear on screen.
-Skeleton states and the loading component are two interactions that communicate to users that data is loading and the screen is not frozen.
+Loading patterns are used when information takes an extended amount of time to process and appear on-screen.
+Skeleton states and the loading component are two visual indicators that communicate that data is loading and that the screen is not frozen.

 Skeleton states are simplified versions of components used on an initial page load to indicate that the information on the page has not fully loaded yet.
-They should only appear for one to three seconds, disappearing once the actual content populates the page.
+They should only appear for only a few seconds, disappearing once components and content populate the page.

-field-01 rectangular block for text.
-Skeleton states use motion to convey that the page is not stuck loading but rather that data is still being loaded.
+Skeleton states use motion to convey that the page is not stuck and that data is still being loaded.
 This can help to reduce user uncertainty.

-Only use skeleton states on container-based components (e.g. tiles and structured lists), data-based components (e.g. data tables and cards), and data-based text.
+Only use skeleton states on container-based components like tiles and structured lists or data-based components like data tables and cards.
 In most cases, action components (e.g. buttons, input fields, checkboxes, toggles) do not need to have a skeleton state.

 Never represent toast notifications, overflow menus, dropdown items, modals, and loaders with skeleton states.
 Elements inside a modal may have a skeleton state, but the modal itself should not.

-Progressive loading is when a page loads in batches.
+Progressive loading is a technique that loads pages in batches.
 The simplest view of the page loads first, followed by progressively more detailed batches until the entire viewport has loaded.

 The primary batch should show a page’s basic structure (the skeleton state versions of the container-based components), data-based text (the skeleton state version of text) and non-data text.
 Following batches can include images, content outside of the viewport, interactive (action-based) components, and data-based text.